peterstamps/KOReader_MyUploadPlugin/README.md

 version: 1.1.6
 - Support for .cbz files has been added
-- Download to Android with Firefox has now the name of the eBook in stead of default "downlaod.bin"
+- Download to Android with Firefox has now the name of the eBook in stead of default "download.bin"
 - README.md text updated to correct the Hotspot LAN scenario.